 6. Sign up for nature-based camps

 Yes, it’s winter but these cold days are the best time to do some deep research into finding the very best camp for your child.
 Nature camps are a fantastic way to get your child a high dose of nature, make new friends, experience independence and develop outdoor skills that they can use lifelong.
 Be sure to check Audubon Centers, town recreation departments and state parks for camps they may be hosting.
+Many camps may be closed this summer yet again due to the pandemic.
+But keep your eyes and ears open for smaller outdoor-based camps and novel social-distancing-approved approaches.

 7. Play nature bingo or set up your nature bucket list